SRGB: Primaries

 The sRGB standard defines the chromaticities of the red, green, and blue primaries, the colors where one of the three channels is nonzero and the other two are zero.
 The gamut of chromaticities that can be represented in sRGB is the color triangle defined by these primaries, which are set such that the range of colors inside the triangle is well within the range of colors visible to a human with normal trichromatic vision.
 As with any RGB color space, for non-negative values of R, G, and B it is not possible to represent colors outside this triangle.

-The primaries come from HDTV (ITU-R BT.709), which are somewhat different from those for older color TV systems (ITU-R BT.601).
-These values were chosen to reflect the approximate color of consumer CRT phosphors at the time of its design.
-Since flat-panel displays at the time were generally designed to emulate CRT characteristics, the values also reflected prevailing practice for other display devices as well.
+The primaries come from HDTV (Rec.
+709), which are somewhat different from those for older color TV systems (Rec.
+601).
+These values were chosen to approximate the color of consumer CRT phosphors at that time.